Evolution of Preferences in Multiple Populations: The Model

 Suppose that $G$ is an $n$-player game with the player set $N = \{1, \dots, n\}$.
 For each $i\in N$, denote by $A_i$ the finite set of actions available to player~$i$, and define $A = \prod_{i\in N} A_i$.
-Let $\pi_i\colon A\to \mathbb{R}$ be the material payoff function for player~$i$.
-When an action profile $a\in A$ is played, we interpret the material payoff $\pi_i(a)$ as the reproductive fitness received by player~$i$, which determines the evolutionary success.
-Thus we also call $\pi_i$ the \emph{fitness function} for player~$i$.
+Let $\pi_i\colon A\to \mathbb{R}$ be the material payoff function, also called the \emph{fitness function}, for player~$i$.
+When an action profile $a\in A$ is played, we interpret the material payoff $\pi_i(a)$ as the \emph{reproductive fitness} received by player~$i$, which determines the evolutionary success.
 We write the set of mixed strategies of player~$i$ as $\Delta(A_i)$, and denote the set of correlated strategies by $\Delta(A)$.
-Each material payoff function $\pi_i$ can be extended by linearity to a continuous function defined on the set $\prod_{i\in N}\Delta(A_i)$, or defined on the set $\Delta(A)$.
+Each $\pi_i$ can be extended by taking expectations to a continuous function defined on the set $\prod_{i\in N}\Delta(A_i)$, or on the set $\Delta(A)$.

-By combining the $n$ material payoff functions, we obtain the vector-valued function $\pi\colon A\to\mathbb{R}^n$ that assigns to each action profile $a$ the $n$-tuple $(\pi_1(a), \dots, \pi_n(a))$ of fitness values.
-This fitness function $\pi$ can also be extended to the set $\prod_{i\in N}\Delta(A_i)$, or to the set $\Delta(A)$, through $\pi_1, \dots, \pi_n$.
-Note that in the indirect evolutionary approach, behavior of players is determined independently of the material payoff functions, although players' actual fitnesses are defined by them.
-We call this underlying game $G$ an \emph{objective game}.
+By combining the $n$ fitness functions, we obtain the vector-valued fitness function $\pi\colon A\to\mathbb{R}^n$ that assigns to each action profile $a$ the $n$-tuple $(\pi_1(a), \dots, \pi_n(a))$ of fitness values.
+This fitness function $\pi$ can also be extended to the set $\prod_{i\in N}\Delta(A_i)$, or to the set $\Delta(A)$, through $\pi_1$, \dots,~$\pi_n$.
+(Note that in the indirect evolutionary approach, behavior of players is independent of the fitness function $\pi$, although the realized fitnesses are assigned by it.)
+We call this underlying game $G$ the \emph{objective game}.